 Associate Dean for Executive Education Clinical Professor of Marketing

-J. Jay Gerber Professor of Dispute Resolution & Organizations.
-Professor of Management & Organizations.
+J. Jay Gerber Professor of Dispute Resolution & Organisations.
+Professor of Management & Organisations.
 Director of Kellogg Team and Group Research Center.

-Professor of Management & Organizations Director, Center for Science of Science and Innovation (CSSI)
+Professor of Management & Organisations Director, Center for Science of Science and Innovation (CSSI)

 Professor of Psychology, Weinberg College of Arts & SciencesProfessor of Design, McCormick School of Engineering (Courtesy)Director, Northwestern Cognitive Science Program